Title and Escrow

 - Service provided for all transaction and property types

-Alliance Title provides centralized title production services for commercial, residential, and agricultural properties for the counties within Alliance’s footprint.
-Our CTS is an efficient option for national and regional customers who need title work performed throughout Idaho and our surrounding markets.
-If you are placing orders in multiple counties, utilizing CTS gives you the consistency of receiving on-time reports to meet your service requirements regardless of the property location.
-Similar to our other services, CTS offers the option of a centralized point of contact and customized services to fit your unique business needs.
+Alliance Title provides national title production services for commercial, residential, and agricultural properties for the counties within Alliance’s footprint.
+Our NTS is an efficient option for national and regional customers who need title work performed throughout Idaho and our surrounding markets.
+If you are placing orders in multiple counties, utilizing NTS gives you the consistency of receiving on-time reports to meet your service requirements regardless of the property location.
+Similar to our other services, NTS offers the option of a centralized point of contact and customized services to fit your unique business needs.
 We also offer order tracking, progress reports and completion follow-up with flexible information delivery options.

 With Alliance Title’s Default Services, you can be assured that your foreclosure service needs will be facilitated with professionalism and in compliance with the state laws in Idaho.